mariaiosifova/maismena/README.md

-# maismena
+# MAI SMENA
 Hello!
-It is our volunteer project for Moscow aviation institute
+It is our volunteer project for Moscow Aviation Institute